 Can I purchase add-ons?

 There are two ways to purchase add-ons.
-1) Members can add a flower CSA when available or place specific orders for seasonal specialty & bulk items communicated through the CSA newsletter.
-2) Members can simply purchase add-ons at the Tuesday or Saturday markets while picking up the CSA share.
+1) Members can add a flower CSA and/or place specific orders for seasonal specialty & bulk items, if available.
+2) Members can simply purchase add-ons at our Tuesday or Saturday markets while picking up the CSA share.
 All non-prepaid add-on items need to be paid for at the time of pick-up.
 We accept cash, debit or credit cards for add-on payments.

 While add-ons are subject to availability, they are always filled on a first-come, first-serve basis.
 Assuming availability, members are still charged for pre-ordered add-ons even when they do not pick up their shares.
 Similar to your share, if your pre-ordered add-ons are not picked up they will be redistributed to avoid waste.